 Average ERR = Total ERR / Total posts

-With the first formula, you can understand the unique ERR of each of your posts, while the second one allows you to get the average.
-Ensure that you use both to benchmark against different posts and post types, coming up with the optimum mix for your Social Media content.
+With the first formula, you can understand the unique ERR of each of your posts.
+The second one allows you to get the average.
+Ensure that you use both to benchmark against different posts and post types, coming up with the optimum mix for your social media content.

 - Engagement rate by posts (ER post)

 This metric and formula work similarly to ERR, but instead of benchmarking against reach, you measure against followers on a specific post (and on average).

 ER post = Total engagements on a post / Total followers *100

 Average ER by post = Total ER by post / Total posts

 Again, the first formula allows you to measure the average engagement rate per post and followers, giving you a first overview of how a post has performed.
 Using the average will help you see the bigger picture, assisting you in creating your complete strategy based on what your followers seem to prefer and engage with.